mjdave/tui/README.md

 If you assign to a variable eg: `a = 42` then that will assign to any existing variable named 'a' within the current scope only.
 If the parent table or function has a variable named 'a', it remains unaffected, and a new local 'a' is created.

-Variables are readable for all child tables/functions, and also read/writable via the `'.'` syntax to access children and `'..'` to access parents.
+Variables are readable for all child tables/functions.

+The next highest variable with a given name is also read/writable via the `'.'` syntax: `.parentVar = x`.
+Tui searches up the parent heirachy to find the given variable name, and if it is not found, a global is created in the root table.

 ```javascript
 value = 10